Please note that walk-in advising sessions have set dates and times.

 These six concentration areas include pre-health professional studies, pre-physical therapy, pre-pharmacy, exercise science, nutrition & health, and integrative holistic medicine.

-The Bachelor of Science in Occupational Safety and Health is accredited by the Applied Science Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science in Environmental Health and Safety is accredited by the Applied Science Accreditation Commission of ABET, http://www.abet.org.
 The curriculum spans the basic sciences, applied safety sciences and management principals essential for success as a safety professional.

 |Wellness, Health Promotion and Injury Prevention||Wellness, Health Promotions & Injury Prevention |